tianyingw/tianyingw.github.io/research.md

 - **Wang, T.<b>*</b>**, Ionita-Laza, I., and Wei, Y. (2022). _"Integrated Quantile RAnk Test (iQRAT) for gene-level associations"_. _Annals of Applied Statistics_, 16 (3) 1423 - 1444.
 - **Wang, T.**, Ling, W., Plantinga, A., Wu, M., and Zhan, X. (2022). _"Testing microbiome association using integrated quantile regression models"_. _Bioinformatics_, 38(2), 419-425.

-### Flexible statistical modeling with zero-inflated data
+### Novel statistical methods for handling zero-inflated data

 The second thread of my research focuses on robust statistical modeling in zero-inflated data, which is commonly seen in various studies, such as microbiome data analysis.
 My work is more robust and utilizes the data generation rationale of the zeros, resulting in significant improvement of the test power and estimation accuracy.